 If it gets worse, symptoms include:

 Your doctor will ask about your medical history, any past drug use, and if you’ve been exposed to toxins.
-He will also check for symptoms of hepatitis and test how mentally alert you are.
+They will also check for symptoms of hepatitis and test how mentally alert you are.

 To help diagnose and find the cause of fulminant hepatitis, your doctor may ask for:

 - Blood and urine tests.
 Results can show how well your liver works.
 Your doctor will also do a test to see how long it takes for your blood to clot.
 When you have fulminant hepatitis, blood doesn’t clot as fast as it should.

 - A liver biopsy.
 Your doctor will remove a small piece of your liver tissue to check.

 You will likely go into a hospital’s intensive care unit.
 Treatment for sudden liver failure depends on the cause.
 It may include any of the following.

 Antidotes.
 This is a type of medicine used to counteract the effect of poison.
 If your liver suddenly starts to fail from an overdose of acetaminophen, your doctor may give you an antidote called N-acetylcysteine to stop the effects.
 This medicine may also help treat other causes of acute liver failure.